 Early in the “Lincoln” movie (Scene 7), President Lincoln provides a lengthy defense of his wartime emancipation policy to his Cabinet when he encounters some objections to the move toward abolition from Secretary of Interior John P. Usher.
 Read the following excerpt closely and try to identify Lincoln’s key arguments:

-CLOSE READING ASSIGMENT
+CLOSE READING ASSIGNMENT

 I decided that the Constitution gives me war powers, but no one